+For decades now, Ethiopia has held onto traditions that intrigue the world especially Mursi women who gauge their lips with miniature plates.
+What’s more intriguing is this; why is the Mursi tribe dangerous?
 The Mursi people are an indigenous tribe living in Ethiopia’s Southwest region bordering Kenya and South Sudan.
 They are among the bonafide inhabitants of Omo Valley, Ethiopia’s hotbed of centuries-old culture.
 As nomads, they move around a lot in search of pasture and water.
+However, their social and economic undertaking projects them as people to fear.

 Why Do Mursi People Of Ethiopia Wear Lip Plate?

-In regard to lip plating; it’s part of the basis for why is the Mursi tribe dangerous.
+Regarding lip plating; it’s part of the basis for why is the Mursi tribe dangerous.
 A lip-plated woman has her lower lip cut to fit the plate and the aftermath of this is a change of perception.
 They appear to be intimidating unless you understand the cultural significance of it all.

-What Does The Mursi Tribe Eat?
+What Does the Mursi Tribe Eat?

 As pastoralists living in a semiarid part of Ethiopia, you would be forgiven to think that their main diet is meat.
 However, they mostly survive on corn and sorghum porridge mixed with blood and milk.
 Nomadic tribes in Africa always get fresh blood from cows and goats without killing them.
+What’s surprising is that they only eat meat occasionally in times of severe drought or a celebration.

-Why Is The Mursi Tribe Considered Dangerous?
+Why is the Mursi Tribe Dangerous?

 If you always wonder why is the Mursi tribe dangerous, the following reasons explain it all.